 Turn Bookings on or off for your organization using the Microsoft 365 admin center

 Sign in to the Microsoft 365 admin center as a global admin.

 In the admin center, go to Settings > Org settings.

-Select the checkbox for Allow your organization to use Bookings to enable or disable Bookings for your organization.
+Select Bookings and choose the checkbox for Allow your organization to use Bookings to turn on or turn off Bookings for your organization.

 Turning off Bookings will disable all access to the service including creation and management of Bookings pages.

 Turn Bookings on or off for your organization using PowerShell

 Use the settings below to control who can use Bookings, decide on what Bookings information is shared, whether staff need approval before they can be added to a Booking calendar, and enforce naming policy.

 Changes to all tenant settings, such as "block bookings from outside the organization" or "require staff approvals," may take up to four hours to apply.